EFFECTIVE CLASSROOM MANAGEMENT-Techniques, methodologies and disciplinary strategies

 THEORY • The importance of understanding cultures in building relationships, ways of managing diversity in classroom, Intercultural education role and objectives, creating inclusive culture in schools, Intercultural education in Cyprus, school and classroom planning for intercultural education, integration of intercultural content across the areas of the curriculum, Examples of intercultural activities.
 GROUP WORK.

-VISIT TO A SCHOOL • Visit to a school and discuss with administration and teachers TOUR IN LIMASSOL • Limassol Archaeological Museum, Municipal Garden and Municipal Gallery. • Data collection for group work, GROUP WORK.
+VISIT TO A SCHOOL • Visit to a school and discuss with administration and teachers . • Outdoor activities in museum, galleries and parks . • Data collection for group work, GROUP WORK.

 CLOSURE OF THE COURSE • Participants complete the group work, presentation of group work, review of the project, conclusion, certificates.